FaeWulf/discord-bot-animated-avatar-banner/readme.md

-# Animated icon for disord bot
+# Animated avatar and banner for disord bot

-This is a simple script to change your bot's avatar into animated one.
+This is a simple script to change your bot's avatar/banner into animated one.

 ![demo](https://raw.githubusercontent.com/FaeWulf/animated-bot-icon/main/screenshot/demo.gif)